Zhu Zairui: Biography

+A page from the 1548 edition of the Huangming zhaoling containing the 1539 Edict on the Investiture of the Heir Apparent and the Enfeoffment of Two Princes, which designated Zhu Zairui as heir to the throne.

-Zhu Zairui was born in 1536 as the second son of the Jiajing Emperor.
+Zhu Zairui was born on 20 October 1536 as the second son of the Jiajing Emperor, the 12th emperor of China's Ming dynasty.
 His mother, surnamed Wang, was one of the Emperor's concubines and held the title of Guifei (Noble Consort).
-The Jiajing Emperor's eldest son died just two months after his birth in 1533, making Zhu Zairui the eldest surviving son of the Emperor.
+The Jiajing Emperor's eldest son died just two months after his birth in 1533, making Zhu Zairui the Emperor's eldest surviving son.

 In the spring of 1539, the Emperor embarked on a journey from Beijing to his birthplace in central China.
-Prior to this, he officially appointed Zhu Zairui as heir to the throne (Taizi).
-Additionally, Zhu Zairui's younger brothers, Zhu Zaiji and Zhu Zaizhen, were given the titles of princes of Yu and Jing.
+Before his departure, he officially appointed Zhu Zairui as heir to the throne (Taizi).
+On the same occasion, Zhu Zairui's younger brothers, Zhu Zaiji and Zhu Zaizhen, were granted the titles Prince of Yu and Prince of Jing, respectively.
+In 1540, Zhu Zairui contracted smallpox, a highly dangerous disease at the time, and developed widespread pustules.
+Historical accounts attributed his recovery to the prayers of the Taoist priest Tao Zhongwen and the medical treatments he provided.
+Zhu Zairui was often ill and physically weak, and his education did not begin until 1546.
 The Emperor selected scholars Lu Shen (1477–1544), Cui Xian (1478–1571), Luo Hongxian (1504–1564), Tang Shunzhi (1507–1560), and Huangfu Xiao (1497–1546) to educate Zhu Zairui.
-They were highly regarded by the public as the best scholars of their generation, only surpassed by Song Lian (1310–1381), who contributed to the founding of the dynasty.
-Zhu Zairui, however, was sick and weak, and as a result, his education did not begin until 1546.
+The public regarded them as the best scholars of their generation, only surpassed by Song Lian (1310–1381), who contributed to the founding of the dynasty.